deakinmt/uk-mvlv-models/README.md

 If you use these models in your work, please could they be referenced as

-"*Hybrid European MV-LV Network Models for Smart Distribution Network Modelling*", M. Deakin, D. Greenwood, S. Walker and P. C. Taylor, (accepted for presentation at IEEE Powertech 2021).
+"*Hybrid European MV-LV Network Models for Smart Distribution Network Modelling*", M. Deakin, D. Greenwood, S. Walker and P. C. Taylor, 2021 IEEE Madrid PowerTech.
+IEEE, 2021.
 Preprint: http://arxiv.org/abs/2009.14240

 The work was funded by the Supergen Energy Networks hub, EPSRC grant no. EP/S00078X/1.